microprediction/timemachines/README.md

 The function returns:

-                     -> float,                           # A point estimate, or anchor point, or theo Any,                             # Posterior state, intended for safe keeping by the callee until the next invocation
+                     -> float,                           # A point estimate, or anchor point, or theo Any,                             # Usually a float interpreted as a standard deviation or scale change.
-                        Any                              # Everything else (e.g. confidence intervals) not needed for the next invocation.
+                        Any                              # Posterior state, intended for safe keeping by the callee until the next invocation

 (Yes one might quibble with the purity given that state s can be modified, but that's Python sensible).